scalebeat/randy/README.md

 2016/12/11 13:38:08 Randy initialized, running on port 8080
 ```

-Now you can try it by:
+Now you can try it by running:

 ```
 $ curl -i http://localhost:8080/